BinaryMuse/kinetophone/README.md

 ![Kinetophone](https://raw.githubusercontent.com/BinaryMuse/kinetophone/master/images/kinetophone.jpg)

 Kinetophone is a library for stitching together time-sequenced events.
-It's primary use-case is to turn a series of audio and video files into a faux video.
+Its primary use-case is to turn a series of audio and video files into a faux video.

 Installation
 ------------